EinesTages/CCF-BDCI-2023/README.md

 We use Tesla V100 32G with cuda version 9.0 to run this part

-Anyway,if you have any Question,Please contact me
+Anyway,if you have any question,Please contact me

 **Our model structure is shown below:**